Azure/azure-sdk/docs/cpp/introduction.md

 #### Methods Invoking Long Running Operations {#cpp-longrunning}

+Some service operations, known as _Long Running Operations_ or _LROs_ take a long time (up to hours or days).
+Such operations do not return their result immediately, but rather are started, their progress is polled, and finally the result of the operation is retrieved.

+Azure::Core library exposes an abstract type called ```Operation<T>```, which represents such LROs and supports operations for polling and waiting for status changes, and retrieving the final operation result.
+A service method invoking a long running operation will return a subclass of `Operation<T>`, as shown below.

+> TODO: This section needs to be driven by code in the Core library.

+{% include requirement/MUST id="cpp-lro-prefix" %} name all methods that start an LRO with the `Start` prefix.

+{% include requirement/MUST id="cpp-lro-return" %} return a subclass of ```Operation<T>``` from LRO methods.

+{% include requirement/MAY id="cpp-lro-subclass" %} add additional APIs to subclasses of ```Operation<T>```.
+For example, some subclasses add a constructor allowing to create an operation instance from a previously saved operation ID.
+Also, some subclasses are more granular states besides the ```IsDone``` and ```HasValue``` states that are present on the base class.

 ##### Conditional Request Methods

+> TODO: This section needs to be driven by code in the Core library.

 ##### Hierarchical Clients

+> TODO: This section needs to be driven by code in the Core library.

 ### Supporting Types

+In addition to service client types, Azure SDK APIs provide and use other supporting types as well.

 #### Model Types {#cpp-model-types}

+This section describes guidelines for the design _model types_ and all their transitive closure of public dependencies (i.e. the _model graph_).
+A model type is a representation of a REST service's resource.

+> TODO: This section needs to be driven by code in the Core library.

 ##### Model Type Naming

+> TODO: This section needs to be driven by code in the Core library.

 #### Enumerations

+> TODO: This section needs to be driven by code in the Core library.

+{% include requirement/MUST id="cpp-enums" %} use an `enum` for parameters, properties, and return types when values are known.

+{% include requirement/MAY id="cpp-enums-exception" %} use a `struct` in place of an `enum` that declares well-known fields but can contain unknown values returned from the service, or user-defined values passed to the service.

+See [enumeration-like structure documentation](implementation.md#cpp-enums) for implementation details.

 #### Using Azure Core Types {#cpp-commontypes}

+The `azure-core` package provides common functionality for client libraries.
+Documentation and usage examples can be found in the [azure/azure-sdk-for-cpp](https://github.com/Azure/azure-sdk-for-cpp/tree/master/sdk/core/azure-core) repository.

 #### Using Primitive Types

+> TODO: This section needs to be driven by code in the Core library.

+{% include requirement/MUST id="cpp-primitives-etag" %} use `Azure::Core::ETag` to represent ETags.

+The `Azure::Core::ETag` type is located in `azure-core` package.

+{% include requirement/MUST id="cpp-primitives-uri" %} use `Azure::Core::Uri` to represent URIs.

+The `Azure::Core::Uri` type is located in `azure-core` package.

 ### Exceptions {#cpp-errors}